-Figure 4.4.13-8 A Required Retail Frontage
+Figure 4.4.13-C-2-8 A Required Retail Frontage

 - (b) Central Core and Beach Sub-districts.
-One hundred percent of the building frontage of at the sidewalk-level story shall be for the following uses (as described in Table 4.4.13(A)), for a minimum depth of 20 feet: - 1.
-General retail uses and/or facilities, except that sales of automotive parts, lawn care equipment, or secondhand material (other than verifiable antiques) are not permitted.

-- 2. Services and facilities, subject to the following: - a.
-Excluding tattoo Tattoo establishments are not permitted. - b.
+One hundred percent of the building frontage at the sidewalk-level story shall be for the following uses (as described in Table 4.4.13(A)): - 1.
+General retail uses and/or facilities, except that sales of automotive parts, lawn care equipment, or second hand material (other than verifiable antiques) are not permitted. - 2.
+Services and facilities, subject to the following: - a.
+Tattoo establishments are not permitted. - b.
 Financial institutions are limited to banks and savings and loan establishments; brokerage firms and private wealth management firms are not permitted.
 The following regulations also apply: - i.
 No more than 75 feet of financial institution frontage is allowed per block face; and - ii.
 No more than a total of 100 feet of financial institution frontage is allowed on facing street frontages.
-(For example, a new financial institution with 30 feet of street frontage may locate across the street from an existing financial institution with 70 feet of street frontage.) - 3.
-Hotels, motels, or residence-type inns.
+(For example, a new financial institution with 30 feet of street frontage may locate across the street from an existing financial institution with 70 feet of street frontage.)

+3. Hotels, motels, or residence-type inns.